19 Toxins Lurking in Your Backyard

 - Tomatoes: Although we think edible plants will not cause any problems, they can be toxic to pets.
 The ripened fruit is fine; it’s the green part of the plant that is toxic and can cause severe poisoning.

 Langrall advises that before planting anything in your garden, you consult the ASPCA’s list of toxic plants.
 If you’re looking for pet-safe solutions, some of Brandt’s favorites are black-eyed Susans, marigolds, pansies, petunias, and zinnias.
-Watch out for these plants that are toxic to the touch.

 Ricinus communis is prized for its bold, exotic foliage and colorful seed pods.
 Unfortunately, all parts of the castor bean plant are extremely toxic, points out Steve Bender, author of The Grumpy Gardener and senior garden editor for Southern Living magazine.
 The only exception is the oil obtained by pressing the seeds, which has medicinal uses.
 The seed hulls, however, contain ricin, a toxin more powerful than cyanide.

 Beware the seed of the sago palm, Bender warns.
 “Prized for its feathery fronds, this shrub has separate sexes”—and the female is lethal.
 “The male plant is no threat, but the females produce a ball-shaped structure that develops egg-shaped red or orange seeds.”
 A single seed can kill your pet, he adds.
-Now check out 9 precautions to keep your dog safe on Halloween.